 Neuroscience tells us that valued and trusted relationships can promote healing and can be the game changer in overcoming the adverse impacts of childhood trauma.
 UNTWIST is a strength based tool that helps the adults in a child's life to build relationships, to pause and connect with young people.

 UNTWIST offers a trauma informed tool grounded in theories of positive psychology and mindfulness.
-Whilst mindfulness has its roots in many cultural and spiritual traditions, in recent years there has been documented research into its positive effects.
+Whilst mindfulness has its roots in many cultural and spiritual traditions, in recent years there has been documented research into its positive effects and our ability to self regulate.
 A clinician internationally known for his work in the integration of developmental, neurobiological, psychodynamic aspects of the impact of trauma and its treatment is , Bessel A.van der Kolk .
 He states, 'Mindfulness not only makes it possible to survey our internal landscape with compassion and curiosity but it can also actively steer us in the right direction for self care'.
 Dan Siegel, a clinical professor of psychiatry and childhood trauma expert supports this theory, " making sense of our experiences and relationships shapes the way we interact with others and the world around us.
 Cultivating presence can help support important changes in neural structure that lead to integration, balance, happiness, and more rewarding and deeply connected relationships' .